wichaisw/colt-algorithm-course/README.md

 ## Better Sorting Algorithms
 ### Merge Sort
-* exploit the face that 1 element (arrays of 0) is always sorted
+* exploit the fact that 1 element (arrays of 0) is always sorted.
 * divide & conquer by
-    * repeatedly break arrays into halves until each one is empty or has one element, do this recursively
+    1. repeatedly break arrays into halves until each one is empty or has one element, do this recursively.
+        * break point: return early if having 0-1 member.
-    * merge sorted arrays back together with merge function
+    2. merge sorted arrays back together with merge function.
-        * merge & sort 2 sorted arrays together with 2 pointers for each array's length
+        * merge & sort 2 sorted arrays together with 2 pointers for each array's length.
+* merge helper implementation:
+    1. Create empty array, look at the smallest values in each input array (using multiple pointer).
+    2. Loop until pointer exceeds the any array length.
+    3. Push leftover members, since it's sorted, to the result array (do it for both array since we didn't check which array is larger).
+* Time complexity:
+    * best, average, worst, : O(n log n)
+    * O(log n) for decomposition * O(n) for comparing in merging.
+    * best sorting algorithm if data doesn't any have specific quirk or characteristic.
+* Space Complexity:
+    * O(n)
+    * Larger array need more space to store sub arrays.